-Lesson Plan 6: Helping create The World As It Could Be Objectives for Student Learning: Provide opportunity for students to project an optimal scenario to address the issues they studied and how they can contribute to realizing this scenario through minute and broader actions Provide students the opportunity to state the responsibilities they accept to contribute to The World As It Could Be Create a culminating presentation to reflect and celebrate the students' expressions of what they have learned and how they will apply what they have learned Curriculum Standards: (California) History-Social Science Standards 11.9 Students analyze U.S. policy since World War II Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Visual and Performing Arts Standards 1.0 Artistic Perception; 2.0 Creative Expression; 5.0 Connections, Relationships, Applications Skills: Critical thinking, Analysis and synthesis of information, Writing, Creative Expression, Project organization and management, Problemsolving Activities: Review the DVD's of past performances from The World As It Could Be project Have students create monologues, poems or visual representations of what they have learned from the discussions in Lesson V, and their desired actions moving forward Create a gallery of the student work and discuss.
-Decide as a class the connecting theme for their culminating presentation and how the different student presentations can be organized to reflect the theme Decide on a title for the presentation Organize the individuals and groups to review the compositions related to their part of the performance Decide on ways to add in a musical score, dance and other media elements to help dramatize the messages of the compositions Create the script for the performance Provide opportunities for each student to express or display their expressions of commitment to minute or broader actions toward The World As It Could Be.
-Notes/Ideas for Additional Learning Opportunities
+LESSON PLAN 6: HELPING CREATE THE WORLD AS IT COULD BE Objectives for Student Learning: Provide opportunity for students to project an optimal scenario to address the issues they studied and how they can contribute to realizing this scenario through minute and broader actions Provide students the opportunity to state the responsibilities they accept to contribute to The World As It Could Be Create a culminating presentation to reflect and celebrate the students' expressions of what they have learned and how they will apply what they have learned Curriculum Standards: (California) History-Social Science Standards 10.9 and 11.9 Students analyze U.S. policy since World War II Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Visual and Performing Arts Standards 1.0 Artistic Perception; 2.0 Creative Expression; 5.0 Connections, Relationships, Applications Skills: Critical thinking, Analysis and synthesis of information, Writing, Creative Expression, Project organization and management, Problem-solving Activities: Review the DVD's of past performances and presentations from The World As It Could Be project Have students create monologues, poems, digital/animation presentations or other visual representations of what they have learned from their work in Lessons I-V, and their desired actions moving forward to help address the issue(s) they've studied Create a gallery of the student work and discuss.
+Decide as a class the connecting theme for their culminating presentation and how the different student presentations can be organized to reflect the theme Decide on a title for the presentation Organize the individuals and groups to review the compositions related to their part of the presentation Decide on ways to add in a musical score, dance and other medicular elements to help dramatize the messages of the compositions Create the script for the presentation Provide opportunities for each student to express or display their expressions of commitment to minute or broader actions toward The World As It Could Be.
+Decide the setting(s) for the presentation Plan for how the presentation can have on-going impact across the school and/or program and greater community.
+Suggested Questions to Guide Student Development of Their What is important for others to know about the issue I've studied and the human rights connected to the issue?
+What am I taking responsibility for in helping address the issue?
+Culminating Presentation Content: What do I want to inspire the audience to think about and consider doing to take part in furthering human rights?

-CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 19 of 25
+THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROGRAM CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 21 of 29